These programmes sound fantastic... how do I sign up?

 Why is Inspire currently not run at any school locations in the afternoons?

-Venues have been an interesting trial and error during 2019 whilst trying to please as many people as possible.
+Venues have been an interesting trial and error since iNSPiRE started whilst trying to please as many people as possible.
 Kirsty is keen to not run iNSPiRE at any particular school in the area as one of the beautiful things Kirsty has witnessed over the past year has been the friendships built from the young people who go to different schools in the area.

 Choosing different locations has enabled iNSPiRE to have a different feel from school; creating a learning environment with a different energy and focus!

-The flyer says school pick-ups might be available?
+The flyer says school pick-ups for after school sessions might be available?

 Yes, Kirsty is keen for iNSPiRE to be accessible to all - regardless of location and background - so if you work longer than the school day Kirsty is happy to try and arrange picking your young people up from school (for a small additional fee).
 If she can't do it herself she will try and co-ordinate with other parents coming from the same school and see if they can help.